open-learning/git4ol/README.md

 HEAD is now at 9da9f3c...
 Paragraphs, Headers, Blockquotes
 ```

-Let's add an empty file where we're expecting our student to provide feedback and then `git add` it:
+Let's add an empty file forr our student to provide feedback in and then `git add` it:

 ```shell
 author@shell:~/git4ol$ touch assignment.md
 author@shell:~/git4ol$ git add assignment.md
 ```

-Now we want to add this file as part of a new commit using `git commit`:
+Now we want to commit this using `git commit`:

 > **note**
 >